 LinkedIn also has a “Connections” section, which lists former classmates, former professors, and other professionals who have a connection with you.
 This is a great place to find out who might know someone.

-You can also use LinkedIn’s “Research” tool to see if any organizations are hiring in your area.
+You can also use LinkedIn’s “Research” tool to see if organizations are hiring in your area.

 You can also check out Monster, Career Builder, and Indeed.
-Each of these sites has a search function that allows you to find job listings in your area.
+Each site has a search function that allows you to find job listings in your area.

-Frequently asked questions About Best Internship for Sports Medicine
+Frequently Asked Questions About the Best Internship for Sports Medicine.

 Q: How can someone get into this internship?